brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/design_document.md

 ## Criminal Records Database Design

 ## 1. Problem Statement
-Many crimes are committed every day which each have a lot of associated information.
+Many crimes are committed every day which each have a lot of associated data.
 It is important to keep a detailed database of these criminal records.
 They are used by a number of entities such as police, states, employers, landlords, etc.

 This design document describes a basic criminal records service that allows an agency such as a police department to read, add, update, and delete criminal records.
 ## 2. Top Questions to Resolve in Review

-*List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*

 1. Should I create separate tables for Crimes, CriminalRecord, and Criminal/Person?
 I could possibly have a crime with multiple criminals and criminals with multiple crimes.
    1. Maybe have a CriminalRecord for a person with their personal data and a list of Crimes committed.